AnyLog-co/documentation/deployments/Docker/master_node_deployment_process.md

 For directions to start a Master node please visit the [deployment process](deploying_node.md) document. configurations used for this deployment can be found [here](https://raw.githubusercontent.com/AnyLog-co/deployments/master/docker-compose/anylog-master/anylog_configs.env)

 Note, the sample configurations use _SQLite_ so that users can take it run.
-However, we recommnad utilizing Relational databases, such as _PostgreSQL_, for large scale projects when/if possible.
+However, we recommend utilizing Relational databases, such as _PostgreSQL_, for large scale projects when/if possible.

 ## Steps